Skip to content

 })

-4. Now, ask the model for the response to the 2nd question, this time without the streaming feature enabled.
+4. Ask the model to respond to the second question - this time, don't enable the streaming feature.
 Pass the updated messages to completion() with stream=False, prompting LiteLLM to generate a standard (single-shot) response as follows:

 try: